HaerensJanWebdesign/Guerrilla/README.md

 ## Acknowledgments

-* Thumbs up to the creator of the template
+* Thumbs up to the creator of the template be sure to check it out
-* Thanks to my coaches from BeCode